-Two-dimensional (2D) materials have received tremendous attentions in photocatalysis owing to their superior physicochemical properties including high specific surface areas, efficiently interfacial charge separation and abundant surface active sites.
-Herein, 2D/2D Ni2P/CdS heterojunctions with Ni2P nanosheets (NSs) loaded on ultrathin CdS NSs were fabricated by combining liquid exfoliating bulk CdS with post-annealing procedure.
-The crystal phases, morphologies, microstructures, optical properties and specific surface areas of as-prepared photocatalysts were thoroughly investigated by multiple detection techniques.
-The results of photocatalytic H2 evolution performance under visible light revealed that the optimal 2D/2D Ni2P/CdS heterojunction showed a significantly enhanced photocatalytic H2 evolution rate of 17.95 mmol g-1 h-1 using lactic acid as sacrificial reagent, which was approximately 6 times higher than that of bare exfoliated CdS NSs, corresponding to the apparent quantum efficiency (AQE) of 4.2% at 420 nm monochromatic light.
-In addition, based on the analysis of electrochemical impedance spectroscopy (EIS), photocurrent response, steady photoluminescence spectra (PL) and time-resolved photoluminescence (TRPL) spectra, the enhanced photocatalytic H2 evolution activity was attributed to the effective separation and transfer of photogenerated charge carriers, and sufficient active sites.
-This work provided a valid evidence that construction of 2D/2D heterojunction photocatalysts would be a promising technique in splitting water for H2 generation.
+Two-dimensional (2D) materials have received tremendous attention in photocatalysis owing to their superior physicochemical properties including high specific surface areas, efficient interfacial charge separation and abundant surface active sites.
+Herein, 2D/2D Ni2P/CdS heterojunctions with Ni2P nanosheets (NSs) loaded on ultrathin CdS NSs were fabricated by combining liquid exfoliation of bulk CdS with a post-annealing procedure.
+The crystal phases, morphologies, microstructures, optical properties and specific surface areas of the as-prepared photocatalysts were thoroughly investigated by multiple detection techniques.
+The results of photocatalytic H2 evolution performance under visible light revealed that the optimal 2D/2D Ni2P/CdS heterojunction showed a significantly enhanced photocatalytic H2 evolution rate of 17.95 mmol g−1 h−1 using lactic acid as a sacrificial reagent, which was approximately 6 times higher than that of bare exfoliated CdS NSs, corresponding to the apparent quantum efficiency (AQE) of 4.2% under 420 nm monochromatic light.
+In addition, based on the analysis of electrochemical impedance spectroscopy (EIS), photocurrent response, steady photoluminescence (PL) spectroscopy and time-resolved photoluminescence (TRPL) spectroscopy, the enhanced photocatalytic H2 evolution activity was attributed to the effective separation and transfer of photogenerated charge carriers and generation of sufficient active sites.
+This work provided valid evidence that the use of 2D/2D heterojunction photocatalysts would be a promising technique in water splitting for H2 generation.